lildrwzivert/surfs_up/README.md

 ## Summary:

 A surf and ice cream shop would be a sustainable year-round business.
-Additional queries could be done on percipitation and longititudinal data going back more years.
+Additional queries could be done on percipitation and longitudinal data going back more years.

 <img width="981" alt="Screen Shot 2021-12-14 at 10 15 34 PM" src="https://user-images.githubusercontent.com/91925639/146116738-49b7517e-b5d9-496b-9937-a891fff75a9d.png">